luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 3. Create profile creation trigger function and trigger
 4. Run migration and verify data integrity

+**Additional Implementation (Completed in M4.2):**

+-   Update `useUserProfile` hook to fetch `organization_id` from profile
+-   Update `NewAnimal.tsx` to explicitly set `organization_id` from user's profile when creating animals
+-   This ensures animals are assigned to the creator's organization (better than relying on database DEFAULT)
+-   Prepares for multi-org support where users from different orgs can create records

 **Testing:**

 -   All tables have organization_id column
--   New records automatically get default organization_id (Fractal For Cats)
+-   New records automatically get default organization_id (Fractal For Cats) via DEFAULT
+-   Creation forms explicitly set organization_id from user's profile (better practice)
 -   Cannot create record without organization_id (enforced by NOT NULL)
 -   Foreign key constraints prevent orphaned records
 -   New signups automatically get assigned to default organization via trigger
 -   App functionality works correctly with organization_id on all records

 **Deliverable:** All core tables linked to organizations with safe migration.
+Creation forms explicitly set organization_id from user profile.

 ---